HTTP-RPC/Kilo/README.md

 The first version automatically deserializes a successful server response using `JSONDecoder`.
 The second version allows a caller to provide a custom response handler.

 If the server returns an error response, a `WebServiceException` will be thrown.
-If the content type of the response is "text/plain", the response body will be returned in the exception message.
+If the content type of the response is "text/plain", the body of the response will be returned in the exception message.

 ### Example
 The following code snippet demonstrates how `WebServiceProxy` might be used to access the operations of the simple math service discussed earlier: